giniarimbi/SQLalchemy-challenge/README.md

 * We created several routes to retrieve the data from Step 1.

+*/
-*/ = homepage index to see available routes */api/v1.0/stations
+*homepage index to see available routes

+*/api/v1.0/stations
 *query the precipitation value for date

-*/api/v1.0/tobs = dates and temperature observations of the most active station for the last year of data, in the form of JSON
+*/api/v1.0/tobs
 *query dates and temperature observations of the most active station for the last year of data, in the form of JSON

 */api/v1.0/<start> and /api/v1.0/<start>/<end>

 *user can input a specific "start date" (in the format of yyyy/mm/dd) to find min, max, and average of temperature above the start date
 *user can input "start date" and "end date" to find min, max, and average of temperature in between range of start and end date